madflow/flow-netbeans-markdown/Readme.md

 A NetBeans IDE plugin which adds Markdown support.
 This plugin provides basic syntax highlighting, HTML preview and HTML export when editing a Markdown document.

 The plugin is still under development and not considered stable enough to be releases through the NetBeans plugin channel.
-Unit tests must be added ~~and the lexer implementation has to be revamped~~.
+Unit tests must be added and the lexer implementation has to be revamped.

 # What is Markdown?